6 New Year’s Resolutions on the Road to Recovery

 There is clear evidence that a high-quality diet not only helps you lose weight but also has a positive effect on our moods.
 A nutritious diet is good for both the body and the mind.

-According to Here to Help, a nutritious, balanced diet is required for balancing levels of the hormone serotonin.
+A nutritious, balanced diet is required for balancing levels of the hormone serotonin.
 Particularly during the early stages of recovery, eating lots of foods high in complex carbohydrates (peas, lentils, beans, whole grains) is essential.

 - Around half the calories you consume should come from complex carbohydrates